Sign in

 Check out our ebook

-Simply having a pipeline isn’t enough for succession planning.
-Companies also need to invest in the leaders they’ve identified and make sure they’re prepared for executive roles when they become available.
+Identifying high-performers is just the beginning; providing ongoing leadership development to ready them for future roles is crucial.
 In practice, this means helping HiPos develop relevant leadership skills, align with the company culture, and have opportunities to be exposed to various roles and responsibilities.

 On the surface, companies invest a lot of resources in training their leaders.
 A Training Industry study found that organizations around the world spend $370 billion per year on leadership development.
 Yet 74% of executives were not prepared for the challenges they faced in senior leadership roles.
 This indicates a gap between the type of training that’s being provided and the intended effectiveness.

-Organizations and people are constantly evolving.
-That’s why it’s necessary to regularly monitor and assess your leaders.
+Once you’ve gone through the process of appointing a new leader, you may feel like the job is over.
+Yet, organizations and people are constantly evolving, making it essential to regularly monitor and assess your leaders.
 This process ensures the HiPos leaders in your pipeline are still aligned with the needs of your company.
 It can also help you identify any new or rising HiPo leaders you may have missed in your initial assessment.

 For example, you may have identified a promising HiPo leader in your talent pipeline.
 But, after a few years at your organization, it’s evident that they’re not growing in the direction that you anticipated.
 Without regularly assessing this individual’s performance, you wouldn’t be able to identify that they’re no longer a good fit for the executive position they were originally being considered for.
 And you may be passing up a better fit for the role in the process.